KonaTeam/kona-api/sections/risks.md

 To create a risk for the "Everyone" group, set stakeholder to 2.
-For example, this will create a risk for space 9 that is assigned to Everyone and is public.
+For example, this will create a risk for space 9 that is assigned to Everyone and is public with an initial comment.
 ```
 {
   "risks": [{